-- the operating procedures used for the development of evidence of consensus for approval, revision, reaffirmation, or withdrawal of standards as American National Standards shall satisfy the essential requirements contained herein; - b) with respect to American National Standards or candidate American National Standards, including the national adoption of ISO or IEC standards as American National Standards, the applicant shall agree to: - 1) provide continuity of administrative oversight and support of its standards activities; - 2) provide for designation, publication, and maintenance of the standard(s) produced; - 3) provide for an appeals mechanism; - 4) cooperate with ANSI in standards planning and coordination activities of mutual interest; - 5) advise ANSI of the initiation and scope of new standards activities and revisions of existing standards expected to result in candidate American National Standards; - submit to ANSI for public comment the requisite information concerning activities related to new candidate American National Standards and the national adoption of ISO or IEC standards as American National Standards as well as the revision, reaffirmation, or withdrawal of American National Standards; - 7) consider applicable international standards; - 8) comply with the procedures contained herein with respect to the national adoption of ISO and IEC standards as American National Standards; and - 9) pay to ANSI all relevant fees. - c) as appropriate to the extent to which the applicant is involved with standardization, the applicant shall consider participation in international standards activities through ANSI; and - d) with respect to submitting proposed American National Standards to ANSI for Board of Standards Review (BSR) approval, the applicant shall agree to comply with the normative policies and administrative procedures contained herein.
+- a) the applicant is incorporated, registered or otherwise recognized as a legal entity; - b) the operating procedures used for the development of evidence of consensus for approval, revision, reaffirmation, or withdrawal of standards as American National Standards shall satisfy the essential requirements contained herein: - c) with respect to American National Standards or candidate American National Standards, including the national adoption of ISO or IEC standards as American National Standards, the applicant shall agree to: - 1) provide continuity of administrative oversight and support of its standards activities; - 2) provide for designation, publication, and maintenance of the standard(s) produced; - 3) provide for an appeals mechanism; - 4) cooperate with ANSI in standards planning and coordination activities of mutual interest; - 5) advise ANSI of the initiation and scope of new standards activities and revisions of existing standards expected to result in candidate American National Standards; - submit to ANSI for public comment the requisite information concerning activities related to new candidate American National Standards and the national adoption of ISO or IEC standards as American National Standards as well as the revision, reaffirmation, or withdrawal of American National Standards; - 7) consider applicable international standards; - 8) comply with the procedures contained herein with respect to the national adoption of ISO and IEC standards as American National Standards; and - 9) pay to ANSI all relevant fees.

+- d) as appropriate to the extent to which the applicant is involved with standardization, the applicant shall consider participation in international standards activities through ANSI: and - e) with respect to submitting proposed American National Standards to ANSI for Board of Standards Review (BSR) approval, the applicant shall agree to comply with the normative policies and administrative procedures contained herein.